You need to satisfy yourself in respect of the following;

 How often is scanning done?
 Are the documents destroyed?
 How are the electronic archives structured and accessed?
 How do owners get a copy (print-out cost per page, electronic data stick transfer)?

-|A non-owner building manager whose management company is trying to introduce serviced apartments in a residential building and who is not supported by many owners used his proxies and influence to get a close relative appointed as the building’s new Strata Manager.
+A non-owner building manager whose management company is trying to introduce serviced apartments in a residential building and who is not supported by many owners used his proxies and influence to get a close relative appointed as the building’s new strata manager.
 No disclosure was made of the relationship at the time and many owners were understandable unimpressed.
-The new strata manager seem unfortunately far too interested in this strata’s EC decisions and consequently, whether unfairly or not, is now under a cloud of suspicion.|
+The new strata manager seem unfortunately far too interested in this strata’s EC decisions and consequently, whether unfairly or not, is now under a cloud of suspicion.

 What computer system is used?
 Can it produce one-off reports (e.g. accrual)?
 Can it produce the reports you want?
 Do the accounts show dollars including or excluding GST?

 Conflicts of interest: Surprisingly, potential conflicts of interest do happen in the appointment of a strata manager.
-Like any service provider appointment do not consider them if they have financial or personal relationships with an executive committee member or significant owner or service provider.
+Like any service provider appointment do not consider them if they have financial or personal relationships with a strata committee member or significant owner or service provider.
 Of course, there may be established friendships or recommendations from owners in other buildings, which are genuine.
 But the manager still needs to go through a tender, proposal and evaluation process.
 Even more scrutiny needs to be applied if there is any personal link.
 For example, if your strata manager was related by family ties to your building manager – it could create actual or perceived conflicts.